ggerganov/whisper.cpp/README.md

 ## Quick start

+First clone the repository.

-First, download one of the Whisper models converted in [ggml format](models).
+Then, download one of the Whisper models converted in [ggml format](models).
 For example:

 ```bash
 bash ./models/download-ggml-model.sh base.en